When what we feel doesn’t match what we believe.

 Justin Bieber garnered the best new artist of 2011.
 Holding his statuette, Bieber announced “I just want to say thank you so much, not only to God but to Jesus, because I wouldn’t be here without him.
 He’s really blessed me.
 He’s put me in this position.
 So I want to say thank you so much.”

-Last fall, Kanye West storms the stage at the 2010 MTV Europe Music Awards preshow.
+Kanye West storms the stage at the 2010 MTV Europe Music Awards preshow.
 During a charged performance of the anthem “Hurricane” by Jared Letto’s band, 30 Seconds to Mars, West walks out to join Letto wearing his (likely $200 or more) Givenchy tee.
-It read “Jesus Is Lord.” (video here)
+It read “Jesus Is Lord.”

 Following the VMA show, I was left sitting there gazing blankly at the now dark television screen wondering what all of this means.
 I began to type this post and do a little research.
 I noticed that I wasn’t the only one confused and yet intrigued about the Christian allusions in the arts.
 According to this Fox news article, “immediately following the telecast, the words “God and Jesus” became top trending topics on Twitter due in large part to pop prince Justin Bieber.”
 Read more…